-MURs 7575, 7580, 7592, & 7626 (Brand New Congress, et al.) First General Counsel's Report Page 44 of 57 to have contracts with other campaigns and entities; and (5) the committee had no interest in the vendor's other contracts.
+MURs 7575, 7580, 7592, & 7626 (Brand New Congress, et al.) First General Counsel's Report Page 44 of 57

+- 1 contract; (4) the vendor was not required to devote its "full efforts" to the contract and expected - 2 to have contracts with other campaigns and entities; and (5) the committee had no interest in the - 3 vendor's other contracts.
 170

-1 contract; (4) the vendor was not required to devote its "full efforts" to the contract and expected reported a sub-vendor.
-For example, the Commission has found no reason to believe a

-The Commission has applied the analytical framework identified in AO 1983-25 when considering whether a committee's reported payment to a vendor satisfies the reporting goods used in the performance of the vendors' contracts with the committees and the subvendors provide the same type of services provided by the vendors.
+The Commission has applied the analytical framework identified in AO 1983-25 when

+- 5 considering whether a committee's reported payment to a vendor satisfies the reporting - 6 requirements of section 30104(b) in light of an allegation that the committee should have - 7 reported a sub-vendor.
+For example, the Commission has found no reason to believe a - 8 committee failed to adequately report disbursements when those payments were for services or - 9 goods used in the performance of the vendors' contracts with the committees and the sub- - vendors provide the same type of services provided by the vendors.
 171